Pin It

 Wanda

 Hello and welcome to my blog.
-Today I have a Christmas card to share with you.
-Please read on to see how it was made.
+Today I have a simple, quick and easy card to share with you.
+I found it on Pinterest.
+You can see the original card by clicking here.
+I made a couple of changes to it.
+One unintentional.
+Please read on to see what that kerfuffle is all about!
+LOL

-I fussy cut the flowers from the "Traditions of Christmas" package of DSP.
-Dimensionals were added to the back and it was set in place on top of the circles.
+I die cut the leaves from the bundle using a scrap piece of Secret Sea card stock.
+Tiny amounts of glue was added to each leaf and it was set in place on the front of the card.
+And that was it.

 Thank you SO very much for taking your time to stop in and see today's Christmas card,